Jacob Meyers Player Props: Astros vs. Blue Jays

-Jacob Meyers -- with a slugging percentage of .553 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Toronto Blue Jays, with Kevin Gausman on the mound, on June 6 at 7:07 PM ET.
+The Houston Astros, including Jacob Meyers (.237 on-base percentage in past 10 games, 89 points below season-long percentage), take on starting pitcher Jose Berrios and the Toronto Blue Jays at Rogers Centre, Thursday at 7:07 PM ET.

-He hit a home run while going 4-for-5 in his most recent game against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.

 Jacob Meyers Game Info & Props vs. the Blue Jays